apache/systemds/gpu.md

 ```

-### How do I verify the CUDA and CuDNN version that SystemML depends on?
+### How do I verify the CUDA and CuDNN version that SystemDS depends on?

-- Check the `jcuda.version` property in SystemML's `pom.xml` file.
+- Check the `jcuda.version` property in SystemDS's `pom.xml` file.
 - Then find the CUDA dependency in [JCuda's documentation](http://www.jcuda.org/downloads/downloads.html).
 - For you reference, here are the corresponding CUDA and CuDNN versions for given JCuda version: